Frequently Asked Questions

 Unfortunately this is not guaranteed.
 We do our best to pair new volunteers with clients, but we cannot predict when a client comes to us.
 We will always reach out personally via phone or email to see if you’re available to take a client.
 Sometimes volunteers can be paired right away or it may take several months or longer.
 We also encourage volunteers to search within their community to find clients.

 No, we have clients and volunteers from all over the world.
 Most of the work these days is being done via zoom and telephone and thus a client/volunteer may not live in your area.
 We do our best to keep it local, but this is not always possible and we’ve found that healing and connection can happen even over the phone or internet when used consciously.
-Volunteers should know that sometimes clients may not want in-person visits and want connection through other mediums.
-You can decline a client if you prefer in-person visits only.

-My advice is to take a training program to get some tools and some more confidence and then just dive in.
+Take a training program to get some tools and some more confidence and then just dive in.
 Let people know you are ready to do this work, including family and friends, and that you have training.
 Clients will follow.
 The world needs more people to do this work.

 It is usually through word of mouth that people get clients.
 You may also consider volunteering with hospice and discern who is open to using their death as an opportunity for spiritual healing.